mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 Even the warmup's 200m was fast at 49 seconds (4:05/km) but honestly, this 200m felt **effortless** and visually, it looked like what I have been running on the track for weeks.

 The next realization I need to focus on is that the time before 16 minutes may have been an increasingly hard effort, but it was still controlled and manageable.
 This reduces the _"suffer-time"_ from +22 minutes to just 7 minutes.
-Sitting back, after the workout, is 7 minutes such a big ask?
+Sitting back and thinking about it after the workout, is 7 minutes such a big ask?